 Barcelona & Palamos: cultural explosion & easy start in the water

-How to summarize why you should visit Barcelona in only a short paragraph?
+How to summarise why you should visit Barcelona in only a short paragraph?
 Not so easy… it actually took me a while to put Barcelona on my bucket list as I was more attracted to more exotic locations.
 I thought “too touristy”… Well, this point might be true, but from my very first instant in the Catalan capital city, I understood why every person coming back from Barcelona was so enthusiastic and delighted, so much that they try to come back every year for most of them.
 Barcelona is an overwhelming explosion of art, culture, architecture, music and fiesta!

 I’ve been astonished by the genius of Gaudi while looking at the vault of the Sagrada Familia Basilica, which architectural principle is inspired nature and, as a result, looks like a magical forest.
-I’ve been moved in the gothic district, while looking for some shadow cast, by the Spanish guitar player whose notes resonated on these century old walls.
+I’ve been moved in the gothic district, while looking for some shadow cast, by the Spanish guitar player whose notes resonated on these century-old walls.
 And I couldn’t stop exploring the different districts to find the best foodies’ destinations in town such as the market of la Boqueria next the Ramblas, or Calle de l’Argenteria in the district of El Born.
 Barcelona is also a very cosmopolitan city and if you want to eat something different, this is one of the best places in Europe to eat food from South America, there are many Mexican, Argentinian, Peruvian and Columbian restaurants.

 After your visit of Barcelona, only a 1h30 drive north, you can find a nice port called Palamos, where you can get your fins wet very easily.
 To be honest, Palamos might not be the best scuba diving spot in the world but still, I loved it.
 It is charming, it has a nice sandy beach and a couple of nice, easy spots for scuba divers which are far from being boring.

 I warmly recommend diving the wreck Boreas, a boat from the 1930’s where most parts are still visible, such as its engine, and where you find a lot of life hiding inside, such as lobsters and octopus.
-A bit further north, 10/15 min by boat, the small Formigues islands will give you the opportunity to attest the diversity of the underwater fauna and flora of the Mediterranean Sea; with gorgonians, barracuda, scorpion fish, many nudibranchs and more lobsters.
+A bit further north, 10/15 min by boat, the small Formigues Islands will give you the opportunity to attest the diversity of the underwater fauna and flora of the Mediterranean Sea; with gorgonians, barracuda, scorpion fish, many nudibranchs and more lobsters.
 After you dive, stay in the marina for lunch with some fried “chipirones” (small calamari) with fresh lemon, this is the cheapest and most delicious option.

 Dive Medes Islands & enjoy your stay in Gerona

 If you have a bit of time ahead of you, it is really worth it to spend one full day discovering Gerona.
 Only 1 hour drive north-west of Palamos, this beautiful medieval town is quite small but rich in history.
 For example, it has kept memories of its Arabic past with places such as the Arab baths.
-You can make a tour on the high fortress wall for a fantastic view on the old town, get lost in the small streets and then cross the red Eiffel Bridge over the Onyar River to finish on “Plaça de la Independencia”, to expand your knowledge in tapas for dinner.
+You can make a tour on the high fortress wall for a fantastic view of the old town, get lost in the small streets and then cross the red Eiffel Bridge over the Onyar River to finish on “Plaça de la Independencia”, to expand your knowledge in tapas for dinner.

 After a 1 hour drive east from Gerona, you can find the famous scuba diving highlight of Costa Brava: Medes Islands.
 With a decent early wake-up time, you can easily make it from Gerona to l’Estartit for the first dive of the morning.
-Medes Islands are a natural protected area since 1990, so for more than 20 years the fauna and flora has been able to recover without any threat.
+Medes Islands are a natural protected area since 1990, so for more than 20 years the fauna and flora have been able to recover without any threat.
 The result is stunning: it is now one of the best places in the world to see huge grouper by the dozen.
-The 2 main islands are Meda Grande and Meda Petita: in total the archipelago has 7 islands.
+The 2 main islands are Meda Grande and Meda Petita: in total, the archipelago has 7 islands.
 The entire area with a distance of 200m from the islands’ shores is protected; therefore fishing is forbidden and even night diving is not allowed.
-The main island is only less than a kilometer away from the port of l’Estartit, making this charming but not so exciting port a perfect base to organize the dives.
+The main island is only less than a kilometre away from the port of l’Estartit, making this charming but not so exciting port a perfect base to organise the dives.

-Beyond the possibility to see a very rich fauna and flora habitat, Medes Islands are an incredible playground for scuba divers with amazing caverns and swims through tunnels that cross the islands.
+Beyond the possibility to see a very rich fauna and flora habitat, Medes Islands are an incredible playground for scuba divers with amazing caverns and swim through tunnels that cross the islands.
 Try your best to dive at “Cova de la vaca”, east side of Meda Grande.
 The tunnel is 30m long and covered with sea fans and sponges while the blue light at the other end of the tunnel makes the atmosphere very special.
 Another good spot for tunnels and caverns is “Cova del Delfi”, East side of Meda Petita, it has a short tunnel of 15m which is connected to a 50m long tunnel.
 A small statue of a dolphin marks the entrance.
 To meet many big grouper, it seems the spot called “Ferranelles” at the south tip of Meda Petita is a must.
 In my case, I wasn’t disappointed: Grouper are not scared at all and they like to stay next to you the entire dive!

 After all these emotions, stay for lunch in l’Estartit and try some grilled fish or a fideua, a sort of Paella made with noodles and served with garlic mayonnaise – yummy!
 If you love the area and want to stay longer, you can extend your holiday by diving the “Costa del Montgri” from the port of l’Escala.